mike2flee/gmTakeHomeClient/README.md

 ```bash
 yarn install
 ```
+4. Ensure that the [backend application](https://github.com/mike2flee/takeHomeService) is up and running

-4. Star application with
+5. Star application with

 ```bash
 yarn start
 ```

-5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.